 Once admitted to the program, students are expected to report to their respective department by the beginning of the "University Year Appointment."
-Continuing and newly admitted students for the academic year 2017-2018 should report by August 15, 2018 for the Fall 2018 term.
+Continuing and newly admitted students for the academic year 2022-2023 should report by August 28, 2022.

-Ph.D.
+Department Ph.D.
 Advisors

-A department Ph.
-D. advisor will be assigned to each student upon admission to the program.
+A department Ph.D. advisor will be assigned to each student upon admission to the program.
 The term "Department PhD. advisor" refers to the academic advisor - who guides first and second year students through coursework and offers advice toward their career goals.
 When students complete qualifying exams, their dissertation advisor will guide them through their dissertation and job search phase.
-All doctoral students must select a dissertation advisor within one month following the successful completion of the qualifying examination.
+All doctoral students must select a dissertation advisor within two months following the successful completion of the qualifying examination.
 It is recommended that the student select a dissertation advisor that will serve as the chair of the student's dissertation from proposal through graduation.
 The faculty member must also agree to be the student's mentor.
 Any member of the Graduate Faculty 1 in the business school can serve as an advisor, but it is recommended that the student and advisor hold similar interests.
-Students should meet regularly with their department Ph.
-D. or dissertation advisor to discuss curricular and research issues.
+Students should meet regularly with their department Ph.D. or dissertation advisor to discuss curricular and research issues.